elastic/apm-integration-testing/README.md

     ./scripts/compose.py start --all master

+This will also start the `opbeans-load-generator` service which, by default, will generate random requests to all started backend Opbeans services.
+To disable load generation for a specific service, use the `--no-opbeans-XYZ-loadgen` flag.

+Opbeans RUM does not need a load generation service, as it is itself generating load using a headless chrome instance.

 ### Uploading Sourcemaps

 The frontend app packaged with opbeans-node runs in a production build, which means the source code is minified.
 The APM server needs the corresponding sourcemap to unminify the code.